ml-evs/matador/paper/paper.md

 # Statement of need

-The purpose of `matador` is four-fold:
+The purpose of `matador` is fourfold:
 - to promote the use of local databases and high-throughput workflows to increase the reproducibility of the computational results,
 - to perform reliable analysis of the stability, structure and properties of materials derived from calculations,
 - to provide tools to create customisable, publication-quality plots of phase diagrams, spectral properties and electrochemistry,